Savannah Miller

-Savannah Elizabeth Louise Miller (born 30 December 1978) is an American-English fashion designer.
+Savannah Elizabeth Louise Miller (born 30 December 1978) is a British and American fashion designer.
 After working with Alexander McQueen and Matthew Williamson, she created the label "Twenty8Twelve" with her sister, Sienna Miller.
 In October 2012 she launched her own collection, "Savannah".

 Early life

 Miller was born in Hong Kong.
 Her father, Edwin Miller, is an American dealer in Chinese art, previously a banker, while her mother, Josephine Miller, is a retired British model who was born in South Africa to British parents.
 She has a sister, Sienna, who is an actress, and two half-brothers, Charles and Stephen.
 Miller moved to London with her family in the 1980s.
 On leaving school she went to the Central Saint Martins College of Arts and Design, graduating in 2004 with a first-class honours BA degree in Fashion and Knitwear.